kulkarni618/AMPLS/README.md

 We welcome contributions to the AMPLS project!
 If you're interested in improving the simulation, enhancing the AI models, or exploring new features, please refer to our(CONTRIBUTING.md) for guidelines.

 9. License
-This project is licensed under the(LICENSE) - see the LICENSE file for details.
+This project is licensed under the(LICENSE)

 10. Contact
 For any inquiries or collaborations, please reach out to:

 Your Name/Team Name:

-Project Website (Optional): [Link to your project website/portfolio]

-LinkedIn (Optional): [Link to your LinkedIn profile]
+LinkedIn (Optional): [www.linkedin.com/in/mandar-kulkarni-78474918a]